skyecard/skye-widgets/README.md

 in /src/styles/*.css
 in /css/*.css

-change font-face url (in all 3 font-faces) change #oxipay-img background-image url
+change font-face url (in all 3 font-faces) change image url

 All .css files have to be compile into .min.css files.
 To do so, go to project root folder and use command:
 ```